josuke0227/huddle-landing-page-with-single-introductory-section/README.md

 ### What I learned

-"It's impossible to allocate width and height to inline elements."
+* It's impossible to allocate width and height to inline elements.
-This what I learned from this challenge.
-I learned it when working on SNS icon links.
+* In <seciton> or <article> tag, you need to put at least one heading element.

 ## Author